gxsshallot/specials/README.md

 # specials

-A tool to manage general or special handling.
+A tool to manage general or special handle.